uvdsl/solid-oidc-client-browser/README.md

 Therefore, I would like to suggest to adhere to the origin-centered security perspective that aligns with the browsers' security mechanisms.

-If you want to serve multiple Solid Apps under the same origin, I'd suggest you consider this composition one mutli-page app with one overreaching `client_id`.
+If you want to serve multiple Solid Apps under the same origin, I'd suggest you consider this composition one multi-page app with one overreaching `client_id`.
 This way, it is explicit that the different Solid Apps are really just one compositional app living in the same security context / within the same security boundaries enforced by the browser.

 If you think that the two Solid Apps should still have distinct `client_id`, then I strongly suggest you consider the browsers' security mechansims, and thus see that the two disinct Solid Apps would live in the same security context, and thus exhibit a security issue.
 Therefore, I would strongly recommend in this case to consider serving the two Solid Apps from distinct origins - which aligns the conceptual model of distinct apps with the security model of the browsers: each distinct Solid App / client thus resides in its distinct security context.
 See also this [comment](https://github.com/uvdsl/solid-oidc-client-browser/issues/3#issuecomment-2841667805) for more details.